Chatbot conversations

 Where FAQs are published:

-- If "entire site" + publish FAQ → Goes to Website FAQs
+- If "Entire site" + Publish in FAQ page → Goes to Website FAQs

-- If "only this event" + publish FAQ → Goes to Event FAQs
+- If "This event only" + Publish in FAQ page → Goes to Event FAQs

 As your chatbot is trained over time, the knowledge base grows.
-The Manage Training FAQs view gives you a central place to see, edit, and clean up all training data — something that wasn't possible before.
+The Training Hub gives you a central place to see, edit, and clean up all training data.

 Every FAQ the chatbot has been trained on is listed here — both event-specific and site-wide.